What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 Many ERP contracts will state that any systems or processes developed while using the ERP are now Intellectual Property (IP) owned by the ERP provider.

 We worked with a customer recently in the manufacturing industry.
 They had developed a process for creating their materials more efficiently going through the production line.
-According to their contract with their ERP provider, any process developed using the ERP software can be considered ERP owned IP.
-As such, we needed to carefully negotiate the situation with the ERP provider so as to not cannibalize the newly found process improvement which led to millions in positive P&L impact.
+According to their contract with their ERP provider, it shows that any process that you develop using the ERP software can be considered ERP owned IP.
+As such, we needed to carefully negotiate the situation with the ERP provider so as to not cannibalize the newly found process improvement which led to millions in positive P&L impact (new revenue and cost savings).

 Make it very clear who owns what when negotiating your own contract.
 It needs to be clear that the client owns all IP that are developed for the benefit of their company.